 Explore these articles from happiness.com and wider afield to discover practical tips that can help you manage your stress effectively.

-Tine is part of the happiness.com team.
-She's an artist, meditator, media engineer and MBSR teacher.
-If she's not traveling she's working on turning her rooftop terrace into a garden paradise.
-Find out more about her on Instagram.
+Tine is an artist, meditator, media engineer, activist and MBSR teacher.
+If she's not reading or writing she's working on turning her city garden into an edible paradise.
+Find out more about Tine on herrberta.art.

 Life is seldom smooth-sailing.
 Sonia Vadlamani shares some helpful, research-backed ways that can make navigating through life obstacles a great deal

 Volunteering is a rewarding experience that can unlock a host of benefits.
 James Frew explains why he started volunteering for the Samaritans